 In early 2016 we relocated to Pittsburgh, the city where Aaron, now my husband, was born.
 I found a great job doing fundraising for the University of Pittsburgh, and we moved into the home Aaron’s grandparents had called home for 50+ years.
 Immediately, this city felt like home.
 Every day I feel blessed to feel so comfortable in my day-to-day.
 The yoga community here is vibrant, welcoming and warm.
 I’ve made friends effortlessly, and so has Aaron.
 We’ve finally found a rhythm.

 Getting here wasn’t easy, and I don’t just mean because moving trucks are rickety!
 Aaron and I have both battled with emotional disorders throughout our lives.
 I first had a therapist tell me I was “depressed” when I was 16.
 Since then, I’ve tried, failed, tried again and truly battled my depression to live the life I want to live.
 The life I deserve.
 For the first two years of college, I floated and followed my peers.
 I partied and went with the flow without defining myself.
 When I stepped back, I saw the misalignment in my life.
 What I said I was, who I thought I was, was not reflected in my behaviors.

 My transformation started with my physical body, and has spanned all the way to my spiritual nature.
-Losing 25 lbs through thoughtful diet and exercise gave me the confidence and strength to recommit to my yoga practice, journey beyond my self-conscious self, and blossom into the radiant woman I am today.
+Losing 25 lbs through thoughtful diet and exercise gave me the confidence and strength to recommit to my yoga practice, overcome my self-conscious nature, and blossom into the radiant woman I am today.
 I started blogging when we got to Pittsburgh, because I realized how much easier this journey is with amazing voices and faces constantly cheering me on.
 If you’re still reading, thank you for being one of them!